 James R. Bergdahl, of Sarasota, Florida, formerly of Falls Church, Virginia, died on Monday, June 24, 2019, in Sarasota Memorial Hospital after a long illness.
 He was 80.

-To send flowers in memory of James R. Bergdahl, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of James R. Bergdahl, please visit our Heartfelt Sympathies Store.

 He was the beloved ballroom dance partner of Victoria (Rembock) Chapman for 20 years and her husband for the last seven of those years.